Written for Pangea Reptile by Ceri Godfrey

 These geckos are found in the lower trunk areas of the tropical deciduous dry forests usually at heights from 1-2 meters above the ground.
 Typically U. henkeli is found closer to small rivers and preferring smaller trees in diameter.
 It is worth considering this when first setting up your enclosure.

 This species is one of the largest of the genus ranging from 9-12 inches and weighing from 115-250 grams.
 When recording some animal’s details SVL (snout to vent length) and TL (tail length) will be used to produce a more accurate description of the animal.
 Recordings of U. henkeli’s maximum length using SVL and TL have been; 4.8-7.6 inches SVL and 2.8-4inches TL.

 The overall structure of U. henkeli has a dorsally flattened body, the heads are also flattened ending with pointed snout tips.
 A dermal fringe measuring a few millimeters runs along the whole body.

 U. henkeli is sexually dimorphic.
 During the day both sexes are pale beige to whitish.
-At night males will show a pale or dark brown base color with larger dark brown to black patches all-round the body.
+At night males will show a pale or dark brown base color with larger dark brown to black patches all around the body.
 Whereas females will be seen with a much lighter base color and much finer dark patterning over the body.
-Sexually mature males and females are also easily distinguished by the males hemipenal bulges and the females lack of..
+Sexually mature males and females are also easily distinguished by the males hemipenal bulges and the females lack there of.

-Uroplatus henkeli in this description have a blackened tip on the end of their tongue.
-An almost identical looking to the untrained eye, Uroplatus AFF henkeli will not possess this pigmentation.
+Uroplatus Henkeli in this description have a blackened tip on the end of their tongue.
+An almost identical looking Uroplatus to the untrained eye, the Uroplatus Aff.
+Henkeli will not possess this pigmentation.
 They also differ in physical appearance with slightly smaller eyes and a smaller adult size is obtained.

 Feeding and Supplementation